 - CleanMyMac: remove junk from your Mac, freeing up space and making it run quicker.

 - Colorslurp is a neat little macOS app for figuring out what color you’re looking at.
+Perfect for color blind folks like me.

 - Flighty: the absolute best flight tracker app.
 I fly quite a bit and Flighty tracks my flights, notifies me of delays and changes, and syncs my flights to my calendar.